 Do empty shelves at the grocery store make you feel like taking matters into your own hands?
 Planting an edible garden can help you pass the time if you’re spending more of it at home, and result in a harvest from which you can benefit for years to come.
+Our garden center is a good place to get started, with everything from vegetable trugs and vertical planters to seed kits and even chicken coops.
 Before you break ground, here are six factors to consider.

 If possible, choose a spot close to the kitchen (especially for growing herbs) so you can easily snip and harvest for cooking.
-If there is no nearby space for a ground plot or raised beds, containers set on a patio or deck are a good option.
+If there is no nearby area for a ground plot or raised beds, containers set on a patio or deck are a good option.
+Vertical planters (below) are another good choice when space is tight, especially if a sunny spot beckons.
 Herbs and some small plants can also be grown in pots on a sunny windowsill.

 If you’re planting your first edible garden, it’s best to start small.
 Once you begin to water, weed and harvest your plants, you’ll have a better sense of what size garden will be ideal for your culinary interests and lifestyle.
 For a one-sided garden, aim for a planting area with a depth of about three feet, which is the average adult reach.
 This will allow you to tend your plants and pick fruits and vegetables without stepping on the soil.
 The length of your garden will depend on available space and preference, but if you have enough room, consider a two-sided garden plot with a four-to-six-foot expanse.
 Using a plant-a-gram will help you maximize a small space and anticipate your harvest.